LukeGotBored/TreasureMaze/README.md

 TreasureMaze is a Python-based project for maze detection and pathfinding optimization.

 ## About
-This project combines computer vision (using OpenCV) for maze extraction and segmentation (through Pytorch and with advanced pathfinding algorithms to generate optimal solutions.
+This project combines computer vision (using OpenCV) for maze extraction and segmentation (through Pytorch and EMNIST) with advanced pathfinding algorithms to generate optimal solutions.

 ## Core Features